fvanroie/PS_OPNsense/README.md

 is appreciated.

 ## Getting Started
-Clone the repository to your PowerShell Modules folder:
+You can download and unzip the module into the PowerShell Modules folder or clone the repository directly:
 ```git
 git clone https://github.com/fvanroie/PS_OPNsense.git .\PS_OPNsense
 ```